-Furthermore, transactions with related parties^{} may be subject to prior approval by the Supervisory Board according to the applicable legal regulations.
+Furthermore, transactions with related parties may be subject to prior approval by the Supervisory Board according to the applicable legal regulations.

-A.6 In particular, the Supervisory Board shall monitor: how ecological and social sustainability is considered in the corporate strategy and its implementation; that strategic and operational plans comprise financial as well as sustainability-related objectives; that the internal control and risk management system is also geared towards sustainability-related matters.
-Principle 7 The Supervisory Board Chair is elected by the Supervisory Board from among its members.
+The Supervisory Board Chair is elected by the Supervisory Board from among its members.
 The Chair coordinates the activities of the Supervisory Board and represents the interests of the Supervisory Board externally.

+Suggestion:

-Suggestion: A.3 A.7 The Supervisory Board Chair should be available - within reasonable limits - to discuss Supervisory Board-related issues with investors.
+The Supervisory Board Chair should be available - within reasonable limits - to discuss Supervisory Board-related issues with investors.

-^{} Related parties within the meaning of section 111a (1) sent.
+^{} Related parties within the meaning of Section 111a (1) sent.
 2 of the AktG.